-221 Introduction to Broadcast Journalism (3) (Prerequisite: Approval of adviser and completion of 110 and 201) An introduction to the basics of both television news studio and field production techniques.
+221 Introduction to Broadcast Journalism (3) An introduction to the basics of both television news studio and field production techniques.
 Emphasis will be placed on news gathering procedures including writing, editing, and putting together news stories for broadcast.

-225 Introduction to Sports Broadcasting (3) (Prerequisite: Completion of foundation courses or permission of the department) Provides instruction in multiple facets of broadcasting sports, including play-by-play, color commentary, interviewing, and sports talk.
+225 Introduction to Sports Broadcasting (3) Provides instruction in multiple facets of broadcasting sports, including play-by-play, color commentary, interviewing, and sports talk.
 The course provides opportunity to develop oral and composition skills required in obtaining the first job, as well as career guidance.
 The course will consist of assigned reading, research, analyzing historic audio clips, and student-produced recordings.

-230 Mass Communication Practicum (1) (Prerequisite: Mass Communication 201 and permission of the department) This course in experiential learning may be repeated for up to three credits.
+230 Mass Communication Practicum (1) (Prerequisite: Permission of the department) This course in experiential learning may be repeated for up to three credits.
 It will provide students practical, real-life, hands-on experience in journalism and public relations at a supervised setting outside the classroom.
 Students enrolled in the course will receive credit for successfully completing the practical experience at on-campus or off-campus sites.
 On-site supervisors will direct students in assignments, provide hands-on assistance and forward assessments to a professor who will assign a grade.
 Subsequent enrollment in the practicum would be designed to develop a different skill-set.

-240 Social Media Impact on Journalism (3) (Prerequisite: Completion of foundation courses or permission of the department) This course will present an in-depth examination of the increasing use of social networking web sites by journalists and news organizations.
+240 Social Media Impact on Journalism (3) (Prerequisite: Permission of the department) This course will present an in-depth examination of the increasing use of social networking web sites by journalists and news organizations.
 The focus of the course is on analyzing how various sites, such as Facebook and Twitter, can help journalists be more effective in communicating news and information to the general public.
 The study also examines potential negative effects of new media.